Accurate and efficient surface reconstruction from volume fraction data on general meshes: Numerical tests

-\section{Numerical results for interface advection}
+\subsection{Numerical results for interface advection}

-We now investigate the effect of replacing \verb|iso-Alpha| with \verb|plic-RDF-N| in the isoAdvector algorithm described in \cite{Roenby.2016}.
-As mentioned in Section \ref{ssec:initnS}, we have found that the number of required iterations in \verb|plic-RDF-N|, and thus the computational time, can be significantly reduced by improving the initial guess for $\hat{\mathbf n}_S$.
-In the following, we therefore use \verb|plic-RDF-N| with $N = 2$ and nearest-neighbour interpolation of $\hat{\mathbf n}_S$ from the previous time step as initial guess instead of the $\nabla\alpha$ values.
-For the error norm we will use
+We now investigate the effect of replacing \verb|iso-Alpha| with \verb|plic-RDF| in the isoAdvector algorithm described in \cite{Roenby.2016}.
+As mentioned in Section \ref{ssec:initnS}, we have found that the initial residual in \verb|plic-RDF|, and thus the computational time, can be reduced by improving the initial guess for $\hat{\mathbf n}_S$.
+In the following, we therefore use \verb|plic-RDF| with interpolation of $\hat{\mathbf n}_S$ from the previous time step as initial guess instead of the $\nabla\alpha$ values.
+We define the shape error norm as

 where the sums are over all cells, and $\alpha_{i}^{exact}(t)$ is the volume fraction in cell $i$ corresponding to the known exact solution.
+The volume conservation $E_{Vol}$ is estimated with:

+Another important metric is the boundedness of the solution, $E_{bound}(t)$ , measuring the degree of over-- and under--filling of cells \cite{Owkes.2014}: